January 2022 - Date TBC

-- An overview of the Multicultural Music Making project and the ‘Principles of Practice’ – the techniques used to deliver culturally-responsive music-making sessions.
+- An overview of the Multicultural Music Making project and our ‘Principles of Practice’ - the techniques we use to facilitate participant-led music-making sessions

-- Practical exploration of engaging with culturally-responsive music-making practices in your teaching.
+- A practical exploration of culturally-responsive music-making practices

-- A chance to reflect on how creating more relevant and responsive music-making sessions contributes to improving inclusion, diversity and equality in music education.
+- Time to reflect on how relevant and responsive music-making contributes to improving inclusion, diversity and equality in music education

 The training is open to anyone working/interested in working musically with children and young people.
 This could include, but is not limited to, Music Teachers/Tutors, Community Musicians, Music Leaders, School Teachers, Students, Project Managers, Music Hub Staff.